VFPX/GoToDefinition/.github/CONTRIBUTING.md

 ---
 3. Edit the Version setting in _BuildProcess\ProjectSettings.txt_.
 4. Update the version and date in _README.md_.
-5. Describe the changes in the top of _docs\Change Log.md_.
+5. Describe the changes in the top of _Change Log.md_.
 6. Run the VFPX Deployment tool to create the installation files by
     -   Invoking menu item  **Thor Tools -> Applications -> VFPX Project Deployment**
     -   Or executing ```EXECSCRIPT(_screen.cThorDispatcher, 'Thor_Tool_DeployVFPXProject')```